Paulina Lebl-Albala: Career

 From 1914 until 1918, Lebl-Albala published in the journals Odjek ("Response") (Nis), Književni jug ("Literary South") (Zagreb), and Moderna žena ("Modern Women") (Zagreb); she was in Switzerland 1917–18.
 Lebl-Albala was back in Belgrade in 1918–39.
 She became a professor in the Second Girls Gymnasium in 1920.
 She married David Albala, a physician, Zionist leader and president of Belgrade's Sephardi community on March 14 of that year at the Sephardic Synagogue.
 They had a daughter, Jelena Albala Gojić in 1925.
 A feminist, she became a member of the Drustvo za prosvećivanje žene i zaštitu njenih prava ("Society for Women's Enlightenment and Protection of their Rights") in 1925, she was also active in Zionist youth work.
 Other memberships included the Management Association of Professors and PEN Club.
 She was the first president of the Association of University-Educated Women, and served in that role for eight years.

 A literature theoretician, from 1919 through 1939, Lebl-Albala wrote essays, literary discussions, criticism, reviews, stories, travel articles about women and youth, translations and other contributions which were published in newspapers and journals; some of these were, Revue Yougoslave, Misao, Ženski pokret, Prosvetni glasnik, SKG, Prilozi, LMS, Strani pregled, Politika, Javnost, Književni jug, Glasnik jugoslovenskog ženskog saveza, Beogradske opštinske novine, Južni pregled, Krug, Naša stvarnost, Život i rad, Žena danas, and Vidici.
-She wrote discussions and reviews of the works of Dositej Obradović, Njegoš, Ljubomir Nenadović, Jovan Skerlić, Borisav Stanković, Branislav Nušić, Bogdan Popović, Jovan Sterija Popović, Jovan Dučić, Stanislav Vinaver, as well as Heine, Hugo, Herman Hesse, A. Smedlej, and Germaine de Staël.
-Her work appeared in a number of publications, including Ljubomir Nenadović's, Odabrane strane (1926), Božidar Knežević's, Misli (1931), Bulletin of the Association of University-Educated Women (1931-1935), L'Oeuvre litteraire des femmes yougoslaves (1936), in which he wrote the preface and introduction of individual chapters, as well as Monahinja Jefimija (1936).
+She wrote discussions and reviews of the works of Dositej Obradović, Njegoš, Ljubomir Nenadović, Jovan Skerlić, Borisav Stanković, Branislav Nušić, Bogdan Popović, Jovan Sterija Popović, Jovan Dučić, Stanislav Vinaver, as well as Heine, Hugo, Hermann Hesse, Agnes Smedley, and Germaine de Staël.
+Her work appeared in a number of publications, including Ljubomir Nenadović's, Odabrane strane (1926), Božidar Knežević's, Misli (1931), Bulletin of the Association of University-Educated Women (1931-1935), L'Oeuvre litteraire des femmes yougoslaves (1936), in which she wrote the preface and introduction of individual chapters, as well as Monahinja Jefimija (1936).
 In 1937, she became the editor of Glasnik Jugoslovenskog ženskog saveza ("Bulletin of the Yugoslav Women's Alliance").